 Nkorho Bush Lodge is located in the northern Sabi Sand Game Reserve, a conservation area covering more than two million hectares.
-The reserve shares unfenced borders with the world-famous Kruger National Park, as a result, the diversity of wildlife to be seen at Nkorho is breathtaking and guests are often treated to sightings of some of the Big 5, even from the lodge itself, which overlooks a waterhole and open plain.
-Nkorho offers reasonably-priced, comfortable accommodation for 12 guests in 6 en-suite thatched chalets and one honeymoon suite.
+The reserve shares unfenced borders with the world-famous Kruger National Park.
+As a result, the diversity of wildlife to be seen at Nkorho is breathtaking and guests are often treated to sightings of some of the Big 5, even from the lodge itself, which overlooks a waterhole and open plain.
+Nkorho Bush Lodge offers reasonably-priced, comfortable accommodation for 16 guests in 8 en-suite thatched chalets.

 - Affordable accommodation